 I sold them on Gumtree and the speed at which I got enquiries was just incredible.
-Within minutes, I was getting messages coming through on Gumtree, by text and phone calls as well.
+Within minutes, I was getting messages coming through on Gumtree, by text and by phone calls as well.

 I put my phone number on – which I would recommend.
 You will get a lot of useless messages saying ‘Is this still available’.
 When I replied ‘Yes’, I got nothing back.
 In fact, 3 out of the 4 bikes I sold were sold to someone who actually picked up the phone and we had a conversation.

 The other bike went to someone who texted my mobile.

 So, if you have any old bikes lying around, get them on Gumtree.
 You don’t even have to work on them before selling the demand at the moment in huge and bike shops are selling out of their stock all over the country.